StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

     description: |
       Get ready to have all of your preconceived notions about fourteenth-century Norway totally upended.
 Wait a second... anyone with ideas about fourteenth-century Norway who *hasn't* read this must reside in the overlappy part of a venn diagram so small that the normal rules of book recommendations just won't work.
 These aren't quantum rules.
 Anyway this is a massive epic about early Christian Norway, and it's... epic.

       But listen.
 Don't listen to the audiobook.
 Just don't.
 This was [Type II fun](https://www.rei.com/blog/climb/fun-scale), bordering on type III, for me.
-But by all means, read this epic tale from slept-on nobel laureate Undset.
+By all means, read this epic tale from slept-on nobel laureate Undset.
 But I think you're going to enjoy turning pages for this kind of thing.
 So I've put the link to a paper copy of this one.
 (It doesn't help that this audiobook is only available via Audible, which I'm not interested in supporting.)

       I *will* say that the day I knew I was going to finish this book was a great feeling of triumph that totally compensated for arriving at one of my least favorite trail towns of the whole thing (sorry, Belden, CA).
   - ISBN: "9781439195468"